Botulinum toxin: Side effects

 While botulinum toxin is generally considered safe in a clinical setting, serious side effects from its use can occur.
 Most commonly, botulinum toxin can be injected into the wrong muscle group or with time spread from the injection site, causing temporary paralysis of unintended muscles.
-In at least three cases temporary diplopia was reported due to subcutenious injections for cosmetic purposes.
+In at least three cases temporary diplopia was reported due to subcutaneous injections for cosmetic purposes.

 Side effects from cosmetic use generally result from unintended paralysis of facial muscles.
 These include partial facial paralysis, muscle weakness, and trouble swallowing.
 Side effects are not limited to direct paralysis, however, and can also include headaches, flu-like symptoms, and allergic reactions.
 Just as cosmetic treatments only last a number of months, paralysis side effects can have the same durations.
 At least in some cases, these effects are reported to dissipate in the weeks after treatment.
 Bruising at the site of injection is not a side effect of the toxin, but rather of the mode of administration, and is reported as preventable if the clinician applies pressure to the injection site; when it occurs, it is reported in specific cases to last 7–11 days.
 When injecting the masseter muscle of the jaw, loss of muscle function can result in a loss or reduction of power to chew solid foods.
 With continued high doses, the muscles can atrophy or lose strength; research has shown that those muscles rebuild after a break from Botox.